sharmaaayu981/PWA-Demo-App/README.md

 And then deploy these changes –  you should see your service worker posting logs in your browser’s console.
 If you are testing this from a phone, see platform-specific instructions here for iOS+Safari and here for Chrome+Android.

 ### Deploy Your Progressive Web App
 Deploying your web app is going to be specific to how your app is developed.
-If you don't have a place to put it already, Heroku offers a nice and simple way to host progressive web apps.
-Using the static buildpack is the fastest way to deploy a static application (i.e. one that is only HTML, JavaScript, and CSS).
-You can look at my fork of GraphvizOnline for an example of a Heroku-compatible progressive web app.
-Note that if you deploy this, you will need to edit the start URL in the manifest to the URL that will reach the deployed website – for instance, sandy-beach-3033.herokuapp.com.
+On firebasy or on any server.